brianbroderick/phoenix_bootstrap/README.md

-# Phoenix 1.3 with Bootstrap 4
+# Phoenix 1.3 with Bootstrap 4 and Font Awesome 4.7

 This is an example of using Phoenix with Bootstrap.
 One of the example Bootstrap templates is being used.
 The main changes to the default install is in /assets/package.json, /assets/brunch-config.js, and /assets/css/* (namely that app.css was renamed to app.scss and some custom css was imported).

 To start Phoenix: